CDCgov/phdi-azure/docs/error-investigation-guide.md

 Start by navigating to Azure and logging in to your account.
 Once you've done that follow the steps below.
 ![investigation-guide-1.png](./images/investigation-guide-1.png)
-From the Azure homepage, click data factories under Azure Services.
+From the Azure homepage, search at the top for data factories and select it from the dropdown.
 ![investigation-guide-2.png](./images/investigation-guide-2.png)
 Select the Data Factory that contains the pipeline you want to troubleshoot.
 ![investigation-guide-3.png](./images/investigation-guide-3.png)